Which came first–race or racism?

 “Perhaps the greatest perversity of the idea of race is how truly meaningless it is.
 Strikingly malleable in its contours, depending on the exigencies of the moment, race is a catchall term, its insidious reach metastasizing in response to any number of competitions—for political rights, scarce resources, control over cheap labor, group security.”

 This is a hard truth.
 A harsh history demands a harsh recounting.
 But an honest, clear-eyed understanding of our current situation requires us to be straightforward with ourselves and with each other about how things came to be as they are.
 Sometimes White people assume that telling the unvarnished history is an attempt to make them feel guilty, or to silence them, or to deny their right to their feelings and opinions.
-That is not my intent.
-This is no exercise in politically correct history, but a request that we be as candid and open as possible about our actual history so that we can move forward together.
+Consider the uproar in some quarters when the New York Times Magazine published Nikole Hannah-Jones‘s 1619 Project, which drew a direct line between slavery and other racist policies and practices in U.S. history and the racial inequities that mark–and mar–our own time.
+Adam Serwer, who writes for The Atlantic, says that explaining that racism is rooted in such practices and policies threatens those in power because it makes room for “the idea that America can indeed be redeemed, by rectifying racial imbalances created by government policy.”
+Arguments about history are rarely about the past; they are almost always about the present and the choices we face today.

 In his excellent memoir, Blood Done Sign My Name, Timothy B. Tyson (2004) asks, “Why dredge this stuff up?
 Why linger on the past, which we cannot change?”
 He goes on to answer his own question: Because “the past holds the future in its grip—even, and perhaps especially, when it remains unacknowledged.” (page 307)

 The Bottom Line: Race didn’t lead to racism; racism (that is, exploitation of non-Europeans by European colonizers) led to the concept of race.
 The very idea of race is a racist assertion, a justification of White superiority.
-Everything else flows from there.
+The justification continues to this day, and everything else flows from there.